rhmaxdotorg/pulsechain-validator/README.md

 - **SERVER_IP_ADDRESS** to your validator server's IP address

 Note: you may get prompted throughout the process to hit [Enter] for OK and continue the process at least once, so it's not meant to be a completely unattended install, but it could be depending on your environment setup.

+**Note: You can use choose to use either the same wallet or two different wallets for your fee address and withdrawal address.
+Some people might like their fees going to a hot wallet and withdrawals to a cold wallet, which in case they would use two different wallets.**

 **If you encounter errors running the script and want to run the script again, use the [Reset the Validator](https://github.com/rhmaxdotorg/pulsechain-validator/blob/main/README.md#reset-validator-script) BEFORE running it over and over again.**